 - request a workshop and training on good quality captioning and transcribing standards.
 We can provide that to you.

 - outsource captioning and transcribing work.
-We work with vendors who can create captions and transcripts for you.
+Our subcontractors can create captions and transcripts for you if needed.

 Svetlana is a founder of Audio Accessibility who is not only an experienced captioning consultant but also an experienced captioning user who is deaf.
 So she can provide an unique insight into high quality speech to text access.
 She wrote a book and gave a TEDx talk on this topic.